TiOlabs/SportZi-FrontEnd/README.md

 # SportZi - Sport Facility Management System

+In today's fast-paced world, sports and physical fitness play a vital role in promoting health, personal growth, and teamwork.
+Athletes and enthusiasts often face challenges in synchronizing their schedules with coaches and accessing nearby sports facilities.
+To address these issues, this platform connects players, coaches, and sports complexes in one unified system.
+By streamlining scheduling and offering personalized training options, the platform ensures efficient sports management, empowering athletes and coaches alike to reach their full potential.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).